tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 intentions and preferences for energy savings regardless of format.
 Additionally, participants with high energy literacy had a better understanding of energy-related information across all types of information representations.
-By disentangling the effects of content, format, and individual differences in energy literacy on understanding, preferences, and intentions, Canfield et al. (2017) demonstrated that easy-to-implement communication strategies in energy bills can lead to energy-saving behaviors.
+Studies such as DeWaters & Powers (2011) have highlighted that while individuals may express concern for energy issues, their actual knowledge and behaviors may not align, underscoring the importance of fostering a comprehensive understanding of energy concepts to facilitate effective conservation actions.
+By disentangling the effects of content, format, and individual differences in energy literacy on understanding, preferences, and intentions, Canfield et al.
+(2017) demonstrated that easy-to-implement communication strategies in energy bills can lead to energy-saving behaviors.

 Although many individuals express a desire to conserve energy, research consistently shows that abstract goals (e.g., “reduce overall usage by